kongdd/typst-mcp/README.md

 ## JSON Schema of the Typst Documentation

 >⚠️ The schema of the typst documentation is not stable and may change at any time.
 The schema is generated from the typst source code and is not guaranteed to be complete or correct.
-Use at your own risk.
+If the schema changes, this repository will need to be updated accordingly, so that the docs functionality works again.